BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'conduct a live demo session tailored to customer requirements', gaining insight or progressing in your evaluation.

-## Showcase key SAP MBC functionalities in live demo <!-- dc-card: {"label": ["brisken engagement phase"], "cardName": "Showcase key SAP MBC functionalities in live demo"} dc-card -->
+## Showcase key SAP MBC functionalities in live demo

 ### Showcase key SAP MBC functionalities in live demo